pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 ```
 Finishing this commit will also automatically trigger the pipeline to run on
 the new data we've added.
 We'll see a corresponding commit to the output
-"sum" repo with files "apple", "orange" and "banana" each containing the cumulative total of pruchases.
+"sum" repo with files "apple", "orange" and "banana" each containing the cumulative total of purchases.